 Why Do Boston Terriers Lick So Much?

-Licking is not unique to Boston Terriers, but for some reason, Boston Terriers appear to be constantly licking something.
+Licking is not unique to Boston Terriers, but Boston Terriers appear to be constantly licking something for some reason.
 It can often be your leg as you stand there trying to cook, and while it is kind of cute that your pup wants to spend time with you – having your leg full of dog slobber isn’t exactly ideal.

 There are many explanations for your Boston Terrier’s excessive licking, and if you have ever been curious about the reason behind that non-stop moving tongue – you are about to find out everything you ever wanted to know about Boston Terriers and their licking habits.
 Let’s start by having a look at the potential reasons for licking.